-If you’re a skinny jeans kind of guy then yes, they can be worn with blazers, but make sure that the blazer is well fitted around the waist and arms, otherwise you can end up looking out of proportion and the overall look won’t be streamlined.
+If you’re a skinny jeans kind of guy then yes, they can be worn with blazers, but make sure that the blazer is well fitted around the waist and arms, otherwise, you can end up looking out of proportion and the overall look won’t be streamlined.

 You can get your outfit bang on – have the right fitting blazer, the perfect colour arrangement and legwear that matches perfectly – but if the shoes aren’t right then the whole look will fall apart.
 Shoes need to be kept simple and slim when paired with a blazer.
-Anything that’s too chunky will disrupt the narrow look of the outfit and give the impression that your wearing shoes that are far too big for you.
+Anything that’s too chunky will disrupt the narrow look of the outfit and give the impression that you’re wearing shoes that are far too big for you.
 Keep them well fitted, but experiment with styles.

 If your outfit is feeling a little too formal just change up your footwear and try out a pair of simple canvas plimsolls.
 Not only will they be comfortable but they’ll tone down the outfit in a stylish and subtle way.
 Avoid patterns and go for a mono-coloured look with, for example, a pair of white lace up trainers.
 Anything too busy will detract from the blazer and look out of place.